-What's the best upper back exercise for overall upper back development?
-The sternum pull up.
+What's the best upper back exercise for overall upper back development, using minimal equipment and bodyweight resistance?
+While others will have different opinions, I think the sternum pull up is a top contender.
 Here's why.

 Two muscles make up the bulk of the upper back musculature: the trapezius, commonly called the "traps," and the latissimus dorsi, commonly called the "lats."
-The other upper back muscles are synergists for these muscles so proper training for the trapezius and latissimus will provide maximum growth for the upper back.
+The other upper back muscles are synergists for these muscles so sufficiently effective training for the trapezius and latissimus will probably provide sufficient stimulus for all of the upper back muscles.

-To get the most returns from a training time investment, a wise person will want to use the fewest number of exercises necessary to get the maximum results possible.
-The best upper back exercise will effectively train both the traps and the lats through full ranges of motion.
+To get the most returns from a training time investment, I aim to use the fewest number of exercises necessary to get the desired results.
+The best upper back exercise for this purpose will effectively train both the traps and the lats through sufficiently full ranges of motion.